-Vaper’s tongue otherwise known as vaper’s fatigue is when a person can barely taste their e-juice flavor after a while.
-No need to worry friends, it’s quite common among vapers, and we’ll explain what causes it and how to fix it.
+Vaper’s tongue.
+Otherwise known as vaper’s fatigue is when a person can barely taste their e-juice flavor after a while.
+No need to worry.
+Vapers tongue is quite common among vapers.
+We’ll explain what causes it and how to fix it.

 To explain this shared experience, here is a simple analogy: